Congratulations on making the decision to stand out with a UWA degree.

 UWA's flexible and innovative undergraduate degrees prepare students for the challenges of a changing world.

-Course TISC code UWA code Arts UWART BP001 Commerce UWCOM BP002 Design UWDES BP003 Science UWSCI BP004
+Course UWA code Bachelor of Arts BP001 Bachelor of Commerce BP002 Bachelor of Design BP003 Bachelor of Science BP004

-You are able to complete the Engineering Science major as a degree-specific major within the Bachelor of Science, or as a second major within any of our undergraduate degrees, then complete your engineering studies in the Master of Professional Engineering.
+You are able to complete the Engineering Science major as a degree-specific major within the Bachelor of Science, or as a second major within any of our undergraduate degrees, then complete your professional qualification with the Master of Professional Engineering (MPE).